EIS-Bonn/Squerall-GUI/README.md

 # Sparkall GUI
-Sparkall is a query layer on top of Data Lakes.
-Sparkall-GUI is a Web interface that buils the three input files used by Sparkall.
-Sparkall-GUI is a Scala Play application run using SBT.
+Sparkall GUI is the user interface of (Sparkall)[https://github.com/mnmami/sparkall], which is a solution for querying Data Lakes in a unified manner.
+Sparkall-GUI produces three input files used by Sparkall.
+Sparkall-GUI is a Web Scala Play application run using SBT.

 ## Execution
 To build and run the Sparkall-GUI, simple run: